 - This cooker is intended for domestic cooking only.
 It is not designed for commercial or industrial purposes. - Do not use this cooker if it is in contact with water.
-Do not operate the cooker with wet hands. - Ensure the control knobs are in the 'OFF' position when not in use. - When using other electrical appliances, ensure the cable does not come into contact with the hot surfaces of the cooker. - Never use the ceramic hob as a working space.
-Do not store things on the ceramic hob. - Never use plastic or aluminium foil dishes on the ceramic hob. - Unstable or misshapen pans should not be used on the ceramic hob as unstable pans can cause an accident by tipping or spillage. - Do not store flammable materials in the drawer. - Never leave the cooker unattended when cooking with oil and fats.
+Do not operate the cooker with wet hands. - Ensure the control knobs are in the 'OFF' position when not in use. - When using other electrical appliances, ensure the cable does not come into contact with the hot surfaces of the cooker. - Unstable or misshapen pans should not be used on the hob hotplates as unstable pans can cause an accident by tipping or spillage. - Never leave the cooker unattended when cooking with oil and fats. - This cooker should be kept clean at all times.
+A build-up of fats or foodstuffs could result in a fire. - Do not store flammable materials in the storage drawer.

-- The ceramic hob is shockproof, but not unbreakable!
-Hard or pointed objects falling from a height can damage the hob.
-If scratches or cracks are noticed, disconnect the cooker from the electrical supply and call you nearest Tricity Bendix Service Force Centre. - This cooker should be kept clean at all times.
-A build-up of fats or foodstuffs could result in a fire. - Never use plastic dishes in the oven.
-Never line any part of the oven with aluminium foil. - Always ensure that the oven vent which is located at the centre back of the hob is left unobstructed to ensure ventilation of the oven cavity. - Perishable food, plastic items and areosols may be affected by heat and should not be stored above the cooker.
+- Never use plastic dishes in the oven or on the hob hotplates.
+Never line any part of the oven with aluminium foil. - Always ensure that the oven vent which is located at the centre back of the hob is left unobstructed to ensure ventilation of the oven cavity. - Perishable food, plastic items and areosols may be affected by heat and should not be stored above the cooker. - The appliance is fitted with a lid: this is designed as a dust cover when closed, and as a splash-back when open.
+Do not use for any other purpose. - After using the cooker, the lid MUST NOT be closed until the hob and oven are completely cold.